Site Partnering, Engagement & Operations

 Africa conducts just 3% of global clinical trials despite a high and diverse disease burden.
 This session presents ACRN’s model for transforming fragmented sites into a federated, audit-ready network enabling scalable trial delivery across emerging markets.
 By integrating robust digital infrastructure, AI-enabled analytics, standardized operations, regulatory alignment, and community-centered recruitment, ACRN accelerates site readiness and improves participant access.
 The model offers a clear pathway to increasing Africa’s share of global trials to 15% while strengthening data quality, efficiency, and equity.

-TUESDAY & WEDNESDAY PLENARY SESSIONS
+WEDNESDAY PLENARY SESSION:

 KEYNOTE PRESENTATION: